ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ```

 #### 4.2.4.
 Login Configuration
-One of the TODOs we left in the client security filter-chain concerns OAuth2 client authentication on behalf of a user.
-There are three things we need to configure there:
+One of the TODOs we left in the client security filter-chain concerns authenticating the client on behalf of a user.
+This is a three steps ladder:
 - use a custom login page served by the UiController
-- redirect to an index page accessible only to authenticated users after successful logins
+- redirect successfuly  authenticated users to an index page
-- use our custom authorities mapper
+- use our custom authorities mapper instead of the default one
 ```java
 http.oauth2Login()
     .loginPage("%s/ui/login".formatted(appProperties.getUiHost()) )